 According to the Centers for Disease Control and Prevention, more than 7,000 people were treated for fireworks injuries in 2008 and seven people died.
 Nearly 60 percent of all injuries were to people younger than 20.

-The CDC reported that fireworks accidents and defective fireworks caused 1,400 hand and finger injuries, 1,000 eye injuries and 900 leg injuries in a period from June 2/?p=1007 to June 2008.
+The CDC reported that fireworks accidents and defective fireworks caused 1,400 hand and finger injuries, 1,000 eye injuries and 900 leg injuries in a period from June 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/ to June 2008.

 Swimming pool injuries: During the long holiday weekend and throughout the summer months, children will likely clamor to play in personal swimming pools, community swimming pools, lakes and beaches.
 But all can be dangerous.